 - Make sure the video scenes Pictory chooses are relevant.
 While Pictory automatically selects relevant visuals for every sentence, its choices may not always be accurate or in line with the theme of your video.
 Review every scene in the Pictory storyboard to make sure the visuals are appropriate.
 If they're not, simply replace them with alternative scenes from our stock content or upload your own visuals.

 - Try to record your own voice, if possible.
-Pictory offers several machine-generated voice options, but it also gives you the option of recording or uploading your own voice.
+Pictory offers machine-generated voice options, but it also gives you the option of recording or uploading your own voice.
 There are a few reasons why you might want to use your own voice instead of a machine-generated voice:

 - Personalization: Using your own voice can help make your content feel more personal and relatable to your audience.